sahib/misc/performance/2_cpu.rst

 Quiz
 ====

-1. If two programs A and B execute the same number of machine instructions will they have roughly the same runtime?
+1. If two CPUs have the same frequency, can we make assumptions on their speed?
-2. If two CPUs have the same frequency, can we make assumptions on their speed?
+2. If two programs *A* and *B* execute the same number of machine instructions will they have roughly the same runtime?

 .. note::